-Regardless of how legitimate your claim is, it is important to get a second opinion and legal help from a Los Angeles workers compensation attorney.
+Regardless of how legitimate your claim is, it is important to get a second opinion and legal help from a workers comp attorney Los Angeles.
 Trust me on this one, your employer will protect his/her business from fraudulent claims at all cost, which is why you should not plant even the tiniest seed of doubt in your employer’s head.

 That is why we invited our experienced workers’ compensation attorney in Los Angeles from the Law Offices of Kropach & Kropach to outline signs your workers’ compensation claim looks fraudulent in the eyes of your employer.

 Just like an insurance company adjuster frowns in disbelief when he or she reviews a personal injury claim from a car accident that had no witnesses and police report, your employer might not be eager to believe that your workers’ compensation claim is legitimate if the workplace accident was not witnessed.
 However, you do not necessarily need witnesses to obtain workers’ comp benefits, as an experienced lawyer can launch an investigation into your claim and prove that your injuries are work-related without witness accounts.

 If you have been injured in the workplace, you know it hurts, so you want to start treatment as soon as possible.
 Many injured employees even make the mistake of refusing diagnosis altogether.
 All they want is treatment, not diagnosis.
 That is one of the most common signs of a fraudulent workers’ compensation claim.
 If you have nothing to hide, prove it by seeking medical attention and documenting your injury.